introducing our missionaries...

 For Roan, joining NCEM was like coming home.
 “It was based on a feeling of my comfort zone,” he admits.
 It was much later, he says, that he allowed God to show him his need to truly submit to Him.

 Roan left home at age 14 to attend high school and says from then he grew up rather independently.
-He attended two other high schools before graduating from Caronport (SK) High.
+He attended two other high schools before graduating from Caronport (Saskatchewan) High.
 He then attended Ontario Bible College.

-That is where he met Pat who grew up in a Christian home in southern Ontario and came to personal faith in Christ as a child.
+That is where he met Pat, who grew up in a Christian home in southern Ontario and came to personal faith in Christ as a child.
 She’d planned to go to nurses college, but went to Bible college first.

 Missions was not a new thought to her.
 The church she grew up in was “very missions minded,” and her parents had been personal friends with NCEM missionaries who visited their home.
 As Roan and Pat considered their future together, Pat was still thinking of missionary nursing, but Roan wanted to go North.
 So Pat spent a summer with NCEM as a test.
 “God gave me a love and appreciation for the Native people,” she says, “and for Roan!”
 They were married soon after.